Native Shoes – The Must Have Shoe for the Summer

 What are Native shoes made of?

 They are made out of plastic.
 The material is similar to that of Crocs, but softer.

 It is hard to compare Native with Keen sandals as they are of a different category.
 Keens are rugged, supportive, and durable.
 Natives are fun, lightweight, easy to put on and take off, but they are not built like a Keen sandal.

-Are Natives machine washable?
+Are Natives shoes machine washable?

-Yes, they are machine washable, but do NOT put them in the drier since they might shrink!
+Yes, they are machine washable, but do not put them in the drier since they might shrink!

 What is the difference between the Jefferson style and the Miller style?